Steven Paul Whitsitt: Michael Jackson

+In 2017, Whitsitt appeared as a guest at Kingvention, the annual Michael Jackson fan convention in London, where he exhibited a selection of previously unseen photographs of Jackson from his personal archive.

 Charlie Chaplin and the "Smile" single album cover

 Jackson always had an affinity toward Charlie Chaplin, and especially his film "The Kid."
 In 1994, Michael wanted to shoot a single cover for the song “Smile” in the same style as a scene from the movie where Charlie Chaplin's character sits on a stoop with Jackie Coogan in a publicity photo.
 He helped produce the shoot and took the photo used on the album cover.
 He also shot several close-up portrait shots of Michael while Michael was in the Charlie Chaplin costume.
 These photos, along with other photos he took, would later be featured in the official Michael Jackson Opus.
 The Chaplin photos were also featured at the Yuz Museum Shangai's "Charlie Chaplin.
 A Vision" exhibition in 2018.
 This is a touring collection established by the Musée de l'Élysée.
 His photos will become a part of the museum's permanent collection in 2020.

 In 1996, he was let go during the shooting of Michael Jackson's You Are Not Alone music video, and later moved to North Carolina.